pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 ## Release Notes ##

+- 1.1.1
+    - Don't always ask for an API key if one wasn't entered at the start
 - 1.1.0
     - Update iOS code to Swift 5
     - Add option to show device ID or agent URL in the device list